St. Augustine’s Choice For Comprehensive Vent Cleaning

 People Also Ask

 Home insurance typically does not cover routine vent cleaning as part of standard maintenance.
 Policies are designed for sudden, accidental damage like a fire or a burst pipe, not for wear and tear or preventative upkeep.
-However, if a covered peril directly causes the ducts to become clogged or damaged—for instance, soot and debris from a fire or water from extinguishing that fire—then the cleaning necessary to restore the system might be covered.
+However, if a covered peril directly causes the ducts to become clogged or damaged—for instance, soot and debris from a fire—then the cleaning necessary to restore the system might be included.
 It's always best to review your specific policy details and speak with your insurance agent.
-Proactive cleaning is generally a homeowner's responsibility to maintain system efficiency and indoor air quality.
+Proactive cleaning is generally a homeowner's responsibility to maintain system efficiency and indoor air quality, helping to prevent potential issues.